-Table 32.
-Recommended Insecticides for Spider Mite Control Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar propargite (Comite 6.5EC) (Omite 30W) 2.0 pt 3.0-5.0 lb 14 14 Use a minimum of 20 gal/A with ground equipment or 5 gal by air.
+Time Treatment Insecticide (Formulation) Amount product per acre limits: days before harvest Remarks Foliar propargite (Comite 6.5EC) (Omite 30W) 2.0 pt 3.0-5.0 lb 14 14 Use a minimum of 20 gal/A with ground equipment or 5 gal by air.
 Make no more than 2 applications/year (either Comite OR Omite).
 Do not plant rotational crops within 6 months of last application.
 Do not feed hay to livestock. fenpropathrin (Danitol 2.4EC) 10.6-16.0 oz 14 RESTRICTED USE.
 Do not graze or feed treated vine forage or dried hay within 14 days of the last application.
 Do not exceed 2.6 pt/A/season.